ztz1989/software-switches/netmap/README.md

 ## p2v test
 ### Steps:
-* Start an instance of VALE, bind a physical port and a virtual port to it and instantiate the virtual machine using QEMU/KVM with a ptnet-pci virtual interface:
+* Start an instance of VALE, attach a physical port and a `ptnet` port to it and then instantiate the virtual machine using QEMU/KVM with a ptnet-pci virtual interface.
+The following script does all the work:

   **./p2v.sh**

-* For unidirectional test:
+* For unidirectional throughput test:
-    * Inside the VM, start an pkt-gen instance to receive packets from the host
+    * Inside the VM, start an pkt-gen instance to receive packets from the `ptnet` interface.

       **pkt-gen -i vif0 -f rx**

-      vif0 is the name assigned to the ptnet virtual interface, it may vary depending on systems.
+      Note that `vif0` is the name assigned to the ptnet virtual interface, it may vary depending on systems.
+Please adjust it accordingly.

-    * On the host side, go to MoonGen repo directory and start its unidirectional test script on NUMA node 1:
+    * On the host side, go to our moongen directory and start its unidirectional test script:

-      **sudo ./unidirectional-test.sh -s [packet size (Bytes)]**
+      **cd ../moongen/; sudo ./unidirectional-test.sh -s [packet size (Bytes)]**

-* For bidirectional test:
+* For bidirectional throughput test:
-    * Inside the VM, create a VALE interface:
+    * Inside the VM, create a VALE interface `v0`:

       **vale-ctl -n v0**

-    * attach both vif0 and v0:
+    * attach both vif0 and v0 to VALE (named `vale1` here):

-      **vale-ctl -a vale1:vif0** # vif0 is the name assigned to the ptnet virtual interface, it may vary depending on systems.
+      **vale-ctl -a vale1:vif0**

+      Note again that vif0 is the name assigned to the ptnet virtual interface, it may vary on different systems.

       **vale-ctl -a vale1:v0**

-    * Then instantiate a pair of pkt-gen TX/RX thread:
+    * Then instantiate a pair of pkt-gen TX/RX threads:

       **pkt-gen -i vale1:v0 -f tx**

       **pkt-gen -i vale1:v0 -f rx**

-    * On the host side, run MoonGen bidirectional test scripts on NUMA node 1:
+    * On the host side, go to the moongen directory of this repo and run the bidirectional test script:

-      **sudo ./bidirectional-test.sh -s [packet size (Bytes)]**
+      **cd ../moongen/; sudo ./bidirectional-test.sh -s [packet size (Bytes)]**

 ## v2v test
-### Steps:
+### Steps for throughput test:
-* Start netmap and configure rules cross-connect rules between two virtual ports using VALE switch, and start two QEMU/KVM virtual machines:
+* Start netmap and configure the cross-connect rules between two virtual ports using VALE switch, and start two QEMU/KVM virtual machines:

-  **./v2v1.sh**  # start VM1 which transmits packets to VM2

-  **./v2v.sh**   # start VM2 which receives packet from VM1 and measures the throughput under unidirectional test
+  * start VM1: **./v2v1.sh**

+  * start VM2: **./v2v.sh**

 * On VM1 (which can also be logged in from the host machine using: ssh root@localhost -p 10020), we start MoonGen using the following commands:
     * For unidirectional test, start a pkt-gen TX thread to inject packets towards the other VM: